red-hat-storage/ceph-test-drive-bootstrap/docs/index.md

 - Object Gateway nodes
 - MDS nodes

-## Prerequisites
+## RHCS Prerequisites
-Setting up a Ceph cluster requires the following configuration on the cluster nodes.
+Setting up a RHCS requires the following configuration on the cluster nodes.

 - **Operating System :**  Heterogeneous and supported version of OS.
-- **Registration to CDN :** To get necessary packages required for installation either from RHN (Red Hat Network) or other trusted sources.
+- **Registration to RHN :** To get necessary packages required for installation either from RHN (Red Hat Network) or other trusted sources.
 - **Enabling Ceph Repositories :** To get Ceph packages from CDN or from Local repositories.
 - **Separate networks :** For Public and Cluster traffic.
 - **Setting hostname resolutions :** Either local or DNS name resolution